mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       location: String,
       keyRing: String,
       keyName: String,
-      keyVersion: Optional<String>,
+      keyVersion: Optional<String>, // A specific version of the named key, defaults to using the key's primary version.
       endpoint: Optional<String> // Host with optional port.
 Defaults to "cloudkms.googleapis.com".
    }

 If the kmsProvider is "local" the masterKey is not applicable.

-Drivers MUST document the expected value of masterKey for "aws", "azure", and "gcp" and that it is required for these providers, not optional.
+Drivers MUST document the expected fields in the masterKey document for the "aws", "azure", and "gcp" KMS providers.
+Additionally, they MUST document that masterKey is **required** for these providers and is not optional.

-The value of any endpoint option is a host name with optional port number separated by a colon.
+The value of `endpoint` or `keyVaultEndpoint` is a host name with optional port number separated by a colon.
 E.g. "kms.us-east-1.amazonaws.com" or "kms.us-east-1.amazonaws.com:443".
 It is assumed that the host name is not an IP address or IP literal.
 Though drivers MUST NOT inspect the value of "endpoint" that a user sets when creating a data key, a driver will inspect it when connecting to KMS to determine a port number if present.

 keyAltNames
 ^^^^^^^^^^^